WHERE ART HAPPENS IN NATURE

 Layers: Rock Art Across Space and Time

-Driaan Claassen and Catherine Ash will continue their ongoing collaboration as part of a residency at the Centre, making use of the electric and wood-fired kilns to produce a series of sculptures made out of ceramics, glass, and wood, that grapple with mental health.
-Their proposed works foregrounds the use of wood as a mediator between glass and ceramics, making reference to the elements as a way to both ground and connect the internal and external, physical and mental, aspects of the human anatomy; a connection which is also apparent in the case of trees and neurons that take on a Lichtenberg or dendritic-type pattern.
+Driaan Claassen and Catherine Ash are back in residence at NIROX, completing the work they began in their previous residency towards the end of last year, working in the Villa-Legodi Centre for Sculpture Workshop, where they are making use of the electric kiln to produce a series of sculptures made out of ceramics, glass, and wood, that grapple with mental health.
+Their works foreground the use of wood as a mediator between glass and ceramics, making reference to the elements as a way to both ground and connect the internal and external, physical and mental, aspects of the human anatomy; a connection which is also apparent in the case of trees and neurons that take on a Lichtenberg or dendritic-type pattern.

 The works will be exhibited alongside pre-existing works in the Covered Space, opening on 25 March 2023.

 During his residency (1 – 28 February 2023), Inga Somdyala aims to create a site-specific land art installation, making use of the Education Hub to dedicate some time to writing more consistently.
 As with his more recent residencies elsewhere, he intends to collect soil from NIROX and the surrounding area, to be used in his work, and to bury a few pieces of canvas, thus making Gauteng the third province in which Somdyala has buried canvas since 2021.